Berserk-Games/Tabletop-Simulator-API/docs/behavior/clock.md

 ##Member Variables

-Like [Object member variables](../object.md#member-variables), Clocks have their own member variable.

 Variable | Description | Type
 -- | -- | :--
 <a class="anchor" id="paused"></a>paused | If the clock timer is paused. | [<span class="tag boo"></span>](../types.md)